Is Career Coaching Really Worth It?

 Some coaches do not have a tried and tested process, materials, or tools to assist you in doing the work necessary to achieve your career goals, and some rely too heavily on just career testing.
 There is nothing wrong with career assessments, they are incredibly helpful!
 But they are only one piece of a larger puzzle for career effectiveness.
 (As is outlined in the 8 components of the Ideal Career Model we use with our clients.)

-Next, find out if have they achieved the goals they assert they can help you with.
+Next, find out if they have achieved the goals they assert they can help you with.
 Learn how to choose a career coach.

 Finally, you may be asking yourself, can you achieve your career goals on our own?
 Honestly, in some cases yes and in some cases no. It depends on the goal, your strengths, and your ability to see the bigger picture as well as stick to your goals.
 An effective career coach not only has the tools and years of experience and expertise to push you beyond what you would do on your own (and more quickly than you would otherwise), they give you the objective feedback to see your blind spots and navigate around them.